 How To Treat White Head Pimples

-- When you first see one appear - there is usually a small amount of inflammation.
-It's never recommended to try to squeeze it now while it’s still forming.
-Any attempt will be in vain, and it will stick around for a lot longer and become a larger, uglier mess!
+- When you first see one appear there is usually a small amount of inflammation.
+Don’t try to squeeze it now while it’s still forming.
+It will stick around for a lot longer and become a larger, uglier mess!

-- If there is no inflammation (no redness or tenderness) - some are formed this way, and others lose all inflammation after the first day.
+- If there is no inflammation (no redness or tenderness) you can pop.
+Some are formed this way, and others lose all inflammation after the first day.

 - The best way to get rid of a small whitehead is to pop it (believe it or not).
-There’s always advice against doing this but if done right it can get rid of that spot a lot faster.
+There’s always advice against doing this but if squeezed right that spot can disappear faster.

-- Assess your skin care - eliminate too-rich moisturizers, heavy sunscreens and thick makeup as these can clog pores.
-Use a quality oil free moisturizer instead.
+- Assess your skin care: eliminate too-rich moisturizers, heavy sunscreens and thick makeup as these can clog pores.

-- It's still important to use sunscreen but choose one that is non-comedogenic (usually the ones without physical blockers like zinc), and there's no need to go above SPF 30
+- Choose a sunscreen that is non-comedogenic (usually the ones without physical blockers like zinc)

-- Follow your cleanse in the evening with an exfoliant to dissolve oil and dead skin cells, which takes care of existing whiteheads and prevents new blockages from developing.
-With consistent use it will rebalance your skin and take care of any left over marks or scars from over zealous squeezing sessions ;).
-Our Salicylic Daily Exfoliator 2% is a great product for oily/blemish prone skin
+- Follow your cleanse in the evening with an exfoliant to dissolve oil and dead skin cells.
+This takes care of existing whiteheads and prevents new blockages from developing.

-- At least twice a week, apply a clay mask for 20mins to detoxify and exfoliate skin, control oil and unclog pores
+- At least twice a week, apply a clay mask for 20mins to detoxify and exfoliate skin, control oil, help get rid of acne and unclog pores

 - Sides of the face can be from using a phone or not changing your pillowcase regularly.

-- Don't use harsh scrubs on your skin - these irritate and can cause micro damage.
-The exfoliation action they do provide is uneven and not beneficial.
-Try a daily application of salicylic acid to keep your pores unblocked and skin clear
+- Try a daily application of glycolic acid to keep your pores unblocked and skin clear

-- Working up a good sweat at least twice a week is a great way to clean out pores and increase circulation to skin - try a sauna if exercise isn’t your thing (although it should be as there are so many other benefits to it!)
+- Working up a good sweat at least twice a week is a great way to clean out pores and increase circulation to skin.
+Try a sauna if exercise isn’t your thing.

-Good bacteria normally on the skin’s surface turns 'bad' here and multiplies.
+Good bacteria normally on the skin’s surface turns “bad” and multiplies.

-These spots aren’t formed deep in the skin like blind pimples, instead they usually start out as a blackhead type blockage and turn white when the pore opening is covered.
+These spots aren’t formed deep in the skin like blind pimples.
+They usually start out as a blackhead-type blockage and turn white when the pore opening is covered.

-Whiteheads on the other hand will go away on their own (if you can withstand the temptation to disturb them!) because the body will always eliminate an infection no matter how small - either by erupting onto the skin’s surface or dissolving it inside the pore.
+But whiteheads will go away on their own (if you can withstand the temptation to disturb them!) because the body always eliminates an infection no matter how small… either by erupting onto the skin’s surface or dissolving inside the pore.